michalantolik/michalantolik/README.md

 #### .NET Developer, Azure DevOps, Scrum Master

-Experienced software developer with over 12 years of experience.
-Problem-solver with analytical mindset.
-Detail-oriented, organized and meticulous employee.
-Enthusiastic team player ready to contribute to company success.
-Lifelong learner with a great passion.
-Pluralsight freak.
+Passionate .NET developer with 12 years of experience using ASP.NET Core for web apps and WPF for desktop.
+Azure cloud certi ed hobbyist.
+Enthusiast of Azure DevOps and CI/CD practices.
+Keen on Selenium test automation.
+Interested in data engineering, analysis and visualization.
+Experienced Scrum Master.
+Eager to take on new challenges.
+Ready to start work ASAP (no current contract).

 <!--